MeGaL0DoN/MegaJIT-8/README.md

 ## Build

-Windows, Linux, and MacOS build using cmake with any C++/20 compiler.
-All dependencies are included as source.
+Windows, Linux, and MacOS build using cmake is supported with any C++/20 compiler.
+All libraries are included as source.

 ### Usage: